alistaircol/ac-website/content/articles/laravel-github-workflow-lint-run-unit-and-feature-tests-and-generate-code-coverage-report.md

 ## Overview

-I will summarise how I set up a workflow containing, with some optimisations to:
+I will summarise how I set up a workflow, with some optimisations to:

 * `lint`: run QA checks, and then
 * `test`: run test suite in a Laravel app